krmbzds/stars/README.md

 ## Lua

+- [gbprod/yanky.nvim](https://github.com/gbprod/yanky.nvim) - Improved Yank and Put functionalities for Neovim
+- [kevinhwang91/nvim-ufo](https://github.com/kevinhwang91/nvim-ufo) - Not UFO in the sky, but an ultra fold in Neovim.
+- [Eandrju/cellular-automaton.nvim](https://github.com/Eandrju/cellular-automaton.nvim) - A useless plugin that might help you cope with stubbornly broken tests or overall lack of sense in life.
+It lets you execute aesthetically pleasing, cellular automaton animations based on the content
+- [smjonas/snippet-converter.nvim](https://github.com/smjonas/snippet-converter.nvim) - Bundle snippets from multiple sources and convert them to your format of choice.
+- [GnikDroy/projections.nvim](https://github.com/GnikDroy/projections.nvim) - A map to your filesystem
 - [Shatur/neovim-tasks](https://github.com/Shatur/neovim-tasks) - A statefull task manager focused on integration with build systems.
 - [gbprod/stay-in-place.nvim](https://github.com/gbprod/stay-in-place.nvim) - Neovim plugin that prevent cursor from moving when using shift and filter actions.
 - [kylechui/nvim-surround](https://github.com/kylechui/nvim-surround) - Add/change/delete surrounding delimiter pairs with ease.
 Written with :heart: in Lua.